- Donald Trump’s NFT collection is losing value as sales fall following a brief spike over the weekend.

-Trump’s digital trading cards, which are minted on CryptoSlam.
-Sales price rose even higher on Sunday, with the selling for an average of just over $680 apiece, although total volume fell to nearly $1.95 million for the day.scaling network , peaked on Saturday, December 17 with over $3.5 million worth of trading volume, per data from
+Trump’s digital trading cards, which are minted on Ethereum scaling network Polygon, peaked on Saturday, December 17 with over $3.5 million worth of trading volume, per data from CryptoSlam.
+Sales price rose even higher on Sunday, with the NFTsselling for an average of just over $680 apiece, although total volume fell to nearly $1.95 million for the day.

 On Monday, however, day-over-day trading dropped 57% to about $836,000 worth of ETH, with the average sale price falling to about $466.
 Today, the cheapest available Trump NFT up for sale on leading marketplace OpenSea is listed at just 0.21 ETH, or about $255.

 Trump launched his digital trading card NFTs last Thursday, with 44,000 of the NFTs selling for $99 apiece in the primary sale.
 Buyers were incentivized by the possibility of winning a meet-and-greet or dinner with the former president, amid other potential perks.
 Another 1,000 NFTs were kept back by the project’s creators, for a total supply of 45,000.

 Despite widespread mockery and criticism of the project—even from some of Trump’s own supporters—the project sold out within 24 hours and fueled secondary market demand.
 Since then, the project has racked up over $8.7 million worth of secondary trades.